askpng/solarpowered/README.md

 - `nvtop`

 It is recommended to run `append solarpowered-ex-setup` upon installation.
 This enables the B550 suspend fix systemd service, configures necessary kernel arguments & local `initramfs` regeneration, and enables GNOME Variable Refresh Rate.
 It is recommended to reboot afterwards.

+## solarizzed

+README under construction

+## bootcli

+Minimal XFCE image to run on a VM.
+Will be repurposed to test `bootc` images in the (hopefully near) future.

 # Installation